New Codes Adopted (Effective 10/5/2023)

-Seabrook City Council recently approved Ordinance No. 2017-26 adopting the 2015 and 2017 Code Editions.
+Seabrook City Council recently approved Ordinance No. 2023-20 adopting the 2021 ICC and 2020 NEC Code Editions.
 The codes adopted are as follows:

 Construction is subject to the ICC and NEC codes editions adopted by City Ordinance (Chapter 18) The IFC and Life Safety Code adopted by City Ordinance (Chapter 34), Floodplain regulations adopted in (Chapter 38) and other ordinances of the City of Seabrook.
 The city also reviews for compliance with applicable State and National regulations, with the most restrictive code being enforced.

-Note: the the City of Seabrook has adopted by ordinance a Design Wind Speed of 150 MPH (Ultimate) wind speed under guidelines set forth in the 2015 IRC, IBC, and ASCE 7-11.
-These regulations apply to all new construction, addition and renovation projects.
+Note: the the City of Seabrook has adopted by ordinance a Design Wind Speed of 150 MPH (Ultimate) wind speed under guidelines set forth in the 2015 IRC, IBC, and ASCE 7-10.
+These regulations apply across the entire city to all new construction, addition and renovation projects.

 ZONING IN SEABROOK